mahmoudesmail/tu-wien-data-science-summaries/ml - machine learning 184.702/exam prep.md

 answer: False

-- correction: does the sequential minimal optimization SMO algorithm guarantuee that SVMs converge to the globally optimal solution?
+- correction: does the sequential minimal optimization SMO algorithm guarantee that SVMs converge to the globally optimal solution?
 - SMO = designed to solve the quadratic programming problem in SVMs
 	- iterative algorithm
 	- updates lagrange multipliers to minimize the quadratic programming (QP) problem